ELDERGARLIC/ELDERGARLIC/README.md

 ## Profile

-AI Engineer with a strong foundation in **machine learning, data systems, and production-grade architectures**.
+Data Scientist with a strong foundation in **machine learning, data systems, and production-grade architectures**.

 I specialize in designing systems where **models, data, and infrastructure work together** — from research prototypes to deployed AI products.